Empowering Private Tutoring by Chaining Large Language Models: Overview of

+The introduced three processes are further realized by separate components that support or execute a single task.
+There are three kinds of components: \textit{Tools}, \textit{Memories}, and \textit{Meta Agent}.

-\looseness=-1 Under the principled design, each process is embodied by a set of tasks performed either sequentially or in parallel.
+\textbf{Tools.} Under the principled design, each process is embodied by a set of tasks performed either sequentially or in parallel.
 For instance, there are diverse ways of engaging with the student, such as providing instructions, addressing questions, administering quizzes, and offering feedback.
 This variation in approaches complicates the development of a single unified solution.
 We therefore devise separate modules for each specific task to ensure performance.
-We term those modules as ``tools'', and that each tool is a task-specific prompted LLM responsible for generating system output or updating memories.
-As shown in Figure~\ref{fig:overview}, they are categorized into three types, each corresponding to one system process.
-For example, \textit{interaction} can be broken down into four types of response in terms of education function, each hosted by one well-prompted tool.
+We term those modules as ``tools'', and that each tool is a task-specific prompted LLM responsible for generating system output or updating memories, as shown in Figure~\ref{fig:overview}.
+For example, \textit{interaction} is broken down into four types of response in terms of education function, each hosted by one well-prompted tool.
 At each round, only one tool is used to generate the response.